- Home

 What is phased retirement?

-Phased retirement, as the name suggests, is when you gradually move into retirement, perhaps reducing your working hours over several years, slowly freeing up more time to spend on hobbies, and with your family and friends.
+Phased retirement, as the name suggests, is when you move gradually into retirement, perhaps reducing your working hours over several years, slowly freeing up more time to spend on hobbies, and with your family and friends.
 This can involve drawing some income from your pension savings to boost cash flow, until you have enough saved, or you’re ready to retire completely.

 Fortunately, today’s pension rules make phased retirement a possibility for most people.
 If you have a defined contribution pension, you can typically access your pension from age 55 (rising to 57 in 2028), making it possible to dip into your pot to supplement your income, while you continue working.
 However, doing so is not without risks, which we explain in our article Should I use my pension to boost my income?
 Or, you may have other income sources you can tap into as you move towards retirement, such as money in individual savings accounts (ISAs) or from an investment property, for example.